0x0zgdo/betterlavezares/README.md

 ## About

-BetterSolano.org is a volunteer-driven, open-source project that empowers the people of Solano with easy access to local government information.
+BetterLavezares.org is a volunteer-driven, open-source project that empowers the people of Solano with easy access to local government information.
 The platform aggregates public data from official government portals and presents it in a user-friendly, accessible format.

-**Cost to the People of Solano = ₱0**
+**Cost to the People of Lavezares = ₱0**

 ## Live Demo

-Visit the live website: [https://bettersolano.org](https://bettersolano.org)
+Visit the live website: [https://betterlavezares.org](https://betterlavezares.org)

 ## Technology Stack